 Ann has significant teaching experience at both UNSW Business School and University of Sydney Business School.
 She is a recipient of the UNSW Business School John Prescott Award for Outstanding Teaching Innovation and received multiple teaching citations from the University of Sydney Business School.
 She co-developed the online gamification ‘PlayTax: Adventures in International Tax Planning’, which simulates the decision-making parameters of a tax planning multinational.
 PlayTax is currently utilised in teaching tax law at both the UNSW Business School and the UNSW Faculty of Law.

-She also serves as Reviewer for the Australian Tax Forum, eJournal of Tax Research, Journal of Australian Taxation, Journal of the Australasian Tax Teachers Association and Revenue Law Journal.
+She also serves as an Assessor for the Australian Research Council (ARC) and as a Reviewer for the Australian Tax Forum, eJournal of Tax Research, Journal of Australian Taxation, Journal of the Australasian Tax Teachers Association and Revenue Law Journal.